 - Add a slice of lemon and ice cubes to your water.

 - Set your air conditioners to the cool setting.

 - Register older family members for the Red Cross Telecross REDi service on 1800 188 071.

-- Make sure pets have cool spots, shade and many bowls of water with ice cubes.
+- Make sure pets have cool spots, shade and many bowls of iced water.
 Bring them inside during the day.